wh0am1-dev/react-lrud/README.md

 createRoot(document.querySelector('#root')).render(<App />)
 ```

-Then, register nodes using the `useFocus` hook.
+then, register nodes using the `useFocus` hook
-Take a look at [lrud's docs](https://github.com/bbc/lrud/blob/HEAD/docs/usage.md#registration-options) for reference about the config.
+take a look at [lrud's docs](https://github.com/bbc/lrud/blob/HEAD/docs/usage.md#registration-options) for reference about the config

 ```tsx
 import { useEffect } from 'react'